 And now a trailer promoting all of the exciting BBC dramas for this season has given a glimpse into the remains of the couple's relationship.

 In the tantalising short clip, Gemma's husband Simon is seen telling her: 'There's only one way I'm leaving right now, and that's in a coffin,' to which she chillingly responds: 'That's good to know.'

 Most of the details about Doctor Foster series two have been kept tightly under wraps, but here's what we know so far (and all of the details of season one if you need a refresher!)

 What did I miss last time?SPOILER ALERT - we're basically going to tell you the plot of series one, so avert your eyes if you want to watch it for yourself...

-Gemma suspects her husband, property designer Simon, of having an affair - possibly with his assistant Becky, but later discovers that it's not Becky Simon's seeing at all - it's Kate Parks, the daughter of one of her patients, and she's pregnant.
+Gemma suspects her husband, property designer Simon, of having an affair - possibly with his assistant Becky, but later discovers that it's not Becky Simon's seeing at all.
+It's Kate Parks, the daughter of one of her patients, and - gasp - she's pregnant.

 Gemma confronts Simon, and he denies all knowledge, but his elderly mother Helen tells Gemma that the infidelity has been going on for two years.

 As she unpicks the truth and takes her revenge, she makes some questionable choices herself, including sleeping with Simon's accountant in order to blackmail him about a bankrupt project Simon's involved in, and encouraging another of her patients, Carly, to befriend Kate and gain her trust.